 The University holds a commencement ceremony in December and May of each year.
-Summer and Fall Graduates are eligible to participate in the December
+Summer and Fall Graduates are eligible to participate in the December Commencement.

-Commencement.
 May graduates, in addition to previous Summer and Fall graduates, are eligible to participate in the May ceremony.

 Students must register for commencement in order to participate.
-More information about commencement, including regalia, is available here: http://www.uky.edu/Commencement/
+More information about commencement, including regalia, is available on the Commencement website.